fg-research/website/docs/_sources/blog/general/index.rst.txt

     Chronos is a foundational model for one-shot probabilistic forecasting of univariate time series.
     The model converts time series data into a sequence of tokens through scaling and quantization.
-    The scaling is performed by dividing each time series by its mean absolute value, while the quantization process uses uniform binning for mapping the scaled time series values to a discrete set of tokens...
+    The scaling procedure divides each time series by its mean absolute value, while the quantization process maps the scaled time series values to a discrete set of tokens using uniform binning...

     .. grid:: 2
         :margin: 0 3 auto auto